How to create a booking system for a therapist

-The title you give to your schedule in combination with your account name forms the URL that your clients will see in their browser when they use your schedule.
+The title you give to your appointment schedule in combination with your account name forms the URL that your clients will see when they use your schedule.
 Provide a short but descriptive name for the schedule.
 You can always change it (as well as your account name) later but note that if you do so, the schedule’s web address will change accordingly.
 Type in the schedule’s title, for example “Therapist” and click Next.

 Set your availability

 The settings here provide basic constraints.
 You can change the opening hours for individual days (or resources).
 When appointments are configured to begin and end at predetermined times, the system can create a clear user interface by generating predetermined time slots (or chips) that clients can click on to make an appointment.
-The demo shows this type of setup.
+The therapist’s appointment schedule demo shows this type of setup.

 Trying out the schedule to see if it works as expected

-To use your schedule as an administrator, click Use in the main menu.
+To use your appointment schedule as an administrator, click Use in the main menu.
 Note this is only visible when you are logged in as an administrator.

-Regular users will see the same schedule but with fewer options.
+Regular users will see the same appointment schedule but with fewer options.
 You can also find Use on your Dashboard.

 Create an appointment

 Click on a time slot (or predetermined chip as can be seen in the demo) and a New Reservation dialog window will appear.
-If this window is in an inconvenient place you can simply drag to a more suitable place on your screen.
+If this window is in an inconvenient place, you can simply drag to a more suitable place on your screen.

-Click Create Reservation and the schedule will update to show the time slot has been booked.
+Click Create Reservation and the appointment schedule will update to show the time slot has been booked.
 If you would like to edit the appointment, click on it again to make changes.
 Click Update Reservation before closing it to save your changes.